teddythinh/Basic-and-Advanced-Programming/README.md

 ## Introduction:
 Hello and welcome to this repository.
 These are some of the fundamental and advanced programming tips or techniques that I learned in university.
 I'll be adding additional exercises here as time goes on.
 Thank you for looking!

-**NOTE: I'm not sure that my program runs properly, maybe there are some logical bugs, please feel free to contact me or open issues to fix these bugs.
-Thank you very much !**
+**NOTE: I'm not sure whether my program is working properly, perhaps there are a few logical bugs, please feel free to contact me or open issues to fix these bugs.
+Thank you so much!**

 PLEASE GIVE MY CREDIT OR MENTION ME `@teddythinh` WHEN USING.
 THANKS !☺️☺️☺️